Architectural Foundation of Santa Barbara

 Observe Your Environment Through Sketching

-The KDA Sketch Session was held at the Casa de la Guerra on May 18, 2025.
-Over 80 artists attended with family and friends.
-The 2026 KDA Calendar is printed and available for sale at the Architectural Foundation of Santa Barbara, as well as several local bookstores and gift shops.
+The year-end KDA reception and exhibition and the 2027 KDA Calendar will feature the work from this year.
+The calendar will be printed and available for sale at the Architectural Foundation of Santa Barbara, as well as several local bookstores and gift shops.

-Interested in sponsoring next year?
-Become a 2027 KDA Calendar sponsor by clicking HERE.
+Interested in sponsoring?
+Become a 2027 KDA Calendar sponsor by clicking HERE

 Why Sketch?